Last Updated: March 20, 2023

 Imagine a pleasant walk in a pine forest – the deep, rich smell of pine needles in the clear crisp air, the sound of birds and insects, and the all-encompassing peace around you.

-Pine Needles Properties
+Pine Needle Nutrition Properties

 Back in the day, sailors used to drink pine needle tea to protect from scurvy.
 Pine needles are bursting with vitamin C, with 4 to 5 times more vitamin C than a glass of orange juice!

-Suramin in Pine Needles Tea
+#2 – Suramin in Pine Needle Tea

 Suramin is naturally found in pine needles.